CampAsAChamp/amsfirm/GIT_HOOKS.md

 Automatically runs on every `git push`:

-- **ESLint**: Runs full linter check on entire codebase
 - **Unit Tests**: Runs full test suite (`yarn test`)
-- Prevents push if linting errors or test failures are found
+- Prevents push if test failures are found
 - **Note**: E2E tests are NOT run on push (too slow - run those manually before merging)
+- **Note**: ESLint is NOT run on push (already runs on every commit via pre-commit hook)

 ## How It Works